 Demand Response is also gaining traction on the west coast, with Southern California Gas Company (SoCalGas) targeting residential customers via their smart thermostats.
 In Southern California, more than 90 percent of residents use natural gas to heat their home and hot water, making it the perfect opportunity to apply DR.

 SoCalGas has set up a program in which customers allow minor adjustments to be made to their temperature settings on days when the company calls a Natural Gas Conservation event.
 The program includes a sign-up bonus, a smart thermostat rebate, and another bonus upon completion of the program.
-On top of its DR initiative, the company has used smart thermostats to implement an effective winter savings program which resulted in an average saving of 8% for home heating in the winter of 2017.
+On top of its DR initiative, the company has used smart thermostats to implement an effective winter savings program which resulted in an average saving of 8% for home heating in the winter.

 In stark contrast to the commercial and industrial DR applications being explored by National Grid, utilities can get working in the residential market without having to design and manufacturer bespoke IoT devices.
 Smart thermostats are available for consumers to buy off the shelf for less than 200 dollars a-piece and they come in-built with everything you need to connect them up to a demand response program.